renhaisheng/TDOC/README.md

 ## Setup
 1. Unpack "tdoc-1.0.tar.gz" or "tdoc-1.0.zip" file and enter the main directory of "tdoc-1.0".
 2. Enter "conda install --yes -c conda-forge --file requirements.txt" to install required modules.
 3. Add the main directory to system environment.
-Especially, enter "chmod +x tdoc.py" to make a excutable file for Linux system.
+For Linux system, the TDOC.py file needs key words of ':set ff=unix' in vim editor to convert dos to unix.
+Additionally, enter "chmod +x tdoc.py" to make an excutable file in Linux shell.

 ## Usage: